EgorLappo/tree-graphics/README.md

 Here is the help message for the program:

 ```
+treegraphics 0.1.0
+Egor Lappo, egor@ccrma.stanford.edu
-treegraphics - a script to draw trees for use in mathematical phylogenetics
+A script to draw trees for use in mathematical phylogenetics papers.
-papers

 Usage: treegraphics-exe [-b|--backend BACKEND] [-l|--label LABELS]
                         [-w|--width WIDTH] (-i|--input INPUTFILE)